deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 To ask for moral protection, strength, or guidance in something for God in return.

 There may be many difficulties as regard the definition of the religious training in our Movement where so many different denominations exist, and the details of expression of duty to God have, therefore, to be left largely in the hands of the local authority.
-But there is no difficulty at all in suggesting the line to take on the human side, since direct duty to once's neighbour is implied in almost every form of belief.
+But there is no difficulty at all in suggesting the line to take on the human side, since direct duty to one's neighbour is implied in almost every form of belief.
 Scouting is a real help in the practice of this.
 As a first point it is not confined to giving charity—it needs more than that—it often demands self-sacrifice to be effective.

 ## Selfishness